ahmedalroky/Disclosures/apesystems/os_command_injection.md

 ![Alt Text](POC.png)

 ** note **
-- please use the following command after getting shell to avoid distorying the WEBUI "echo Asia/Taipei > /etc/yuneng/timezone.conf"
+- please use the following command after getting shell to avoid distorying the WEBUI.
+"echo Asia/Taipei > /etc/yuneng/timezone.conf"

+## Important files to check :
+- /etc/yuneng/passwd.conf this file contains the credentials for the WebUI.